MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.People/New-MgUserPerson.md

   - `[UniqueId <String>]`: For internal use only.
   - `[UniqueIdType <String>]`: locationUniqueIdType

-SCOREDEMAILADDRESSES <IMicrosoftGraphScoredEmailAddress\[]>: The person's email addresses.
+SCOREDEMAILADDRESSES <IMicrosoftGraphScoredEmailAddress[]>: The person's email addresses.
   - `[Address <String>]`: The email address.
   - `[ItemId <String>]`:
   - `[RelevanceScore <Double?>]`: The relevance score of the email address.
 A relevance score is used as a sort key, in relation to the other returned results.
 A higher relevance score value corresponds to a more relevant result.
-Relevance is determined by the user's communication and collaboration patterns and business relationships.
+Relevance is determined by the user’s communication and collaboration patterns and business relationships.
   - `[SelectionLikelihood <String>]`: selectionLikelihoodInfo

-WEBSITES <IMicrosoftGraphWebsite\[]>: The person's websites.
+WEBSITES <IMicrosoftGraphWebsite[]>: The person's websites.
   - `[Address <String>]`: The URL of the website.
   - `[DisplayName <String>]`: The display name of the web site.
   - `[Type <String>]`: websiteType

 ## RELATED LINKS